tsotnebukiya/habitsapp/memory-bank/systemPatterns.md

    - Use Sets and size tracking for efficient collection comparison
    - Avoid infinite loops in calculations
    - Trigger side effects based on specific state changes
+   - **Optimization:** Defer potentially heavy calculations triggered by subscriptions using `setTimeout` to avoid blocking the main thread.

 2. **Custom Hook Selectors (`lib/hooks/*.ts`)**